-5.25 Supplement 1 - Independent Verification Report on Departures/Changes
+5.25 Supplement 1 - Reference Nuclear Facility Modification and Independent Verification

-Supplement 1 of the PSAR provides (1) a description of the design, operational and administrative departures from the reference design (Shin-Kori Units 3 and 4), and (2) a summary of the independent safety verification (ISV) that ENEC conducted on the application to confirm that the application represents a thorough, well documented, and technically sound safety analysis for Barakah Units 1 and 2.
+Supplement 1 of the PSAR provides (1) a description of the design, operational and administrative departures from Barakah Units 1 and 2, and (2) a summary of the independent safety verification (ISV) that ENEC conducted on the application to confirm that the application represents a thorough, well documented, and technically sound safety analysis for Barakah Units 3 and 4.

-The departure description provided in Appendix S1-A of Supplement 1 of the PSAR identifies those items associated with Barakah Units 1 and 2 that are different from the reference plant, including the reasons for the differences and a description of the differences.
+The departure description provided in Appendix S1-A of Supplement 1 of the PSAR identifies those items associated with Barakah Units 3 and 4 that are different from Barakah Units 1 and 2, including the reasons for the differences and a description of the differences.

-ENEC describes the ISV review of the construction licence application indicating that the preparation was contributed to by ENEC, MPR Associates, Inc., and Maracor Software and Engineering, Inc. The guidelines used in the ISV were those contained in IAEA Safety Standards and Guides.
-The results of the ISV are described in a supplemental report which identified a number of items that were candidates for improvement.
-ENEC evaluated each of these items and concluded that no substantial safety issues were identified.
+ENEC describes the ISV review of the construction licence application.
+The guidelines used in the ISV were those contained in IAEA Safety Standards and Guides and the review built upon the ISV conducted for Barakah Units 1 and 2 and focused on the areas where Barakah Units 3 and 4 differ from Units 1 and 2.
+The results of the ISV are described in a supplemental report which concluded that no substantial safety issues were identified.